4sweep/4sweep/README.md

 Configuration and setup
 -----------------------

-4sweep is currently built for Rails 3.2 (Ruby 2.0.0) and uses Bootstrap 2.0.
+Foursweep is currently built for Rails 3.2 (Ruby 2.0.0) and uses Bootstrap 2.0.
 You will need to install all required gems.
 It relies on a database supported by ActiveRecord, and has only been tested with MySQL 5.5/5.6.